 Larchmont Charter opened in September 2005 as a K-2nd grade elementary school with 120 students.
 The school remains steadfast in its commitment to the Founding Parents’ original dream and the co-founders have a rotating seat on the Board to ensure the mission they set forth is fulfilled.

 Inspired by the success of Larchmont Charter, a second group of parents led by Marya Francis and Jay Owens approached the leaders of the original school and asked for guidance and support in opening a sister school.
 The result was Larchmont Charter School-West Hollywood (LCW), a separate K-8 charter school, which opened its doors in September of 2008.

 With Larchmont’s expansion, the dream grew.
 The community now wanted to offer every Larchmont student a path from kindergarten through 12th grade.
 Larchmont amended its charter to include a high school, and in 2011 the LAUSD School Board approved it.
 Still, students from Larchmont Charter-West Hollywood would be unable to attend the high school without going through a new lottery.
 And so, in the spring of 2013, the two schools merged into one Larchmont Charter School, so that every student at either the original Larchmont Charter School or Larchmont Charter-West Hollywood would be able attend the new high school.

 Larchmont Charter is a shining star of the charter movement, is one of the highest-performing schools in Los Angeles and has been the inspiration for numerous diverse, progressive charter schools across Southern California.

-Today Larchmont Charter School has over 1,400 students enrolled in grades TK-12 across four campuses.
+Today Larchmont Charter School has over 1,400 students enrolled in grades TK-12 across four campuses and is one of the most sought after charter schools in Los Angeles.
 Larchmont graduated its first senior class in June, 2016.